mbatgh/fogal/README.md

 ## Prerequisites

-The program fogal is a plain C++ code that requires only standard libraries, and should compile with gcc on most Linux distributions.
+The program fogal is a plain C code that requires only standard libraries, and should compile with gcc on most Linux distributions.
 Software for the generation of the training data (accurate energies and forces for the conformers) is not included here, but there are a good number of programs out there that can be used for this purpose, and some examples are listed below.